 - Make sure there’s no moisture within the battery housing to prevent further corrosion.

-- Use a drier to remove excess moisture from the housing.
+- Use a dryer to remove excess moisture from the housing.

 - Finally, put the battery back in place and turn on the switch.

 That’s all; your solar batteries are as good as new ones once more.